-A.53.
-Canada confirms the solicitation closing date has been amended, please see Amendment #3 for the bid closing date extension to October 31st, 2018.

-Q.54.
-Can we offer multiple design options?
-Presented in a separate bid submission.
+- A.53.
+Canada confirms the solicitation closing date has been amended, please see Amendment #3 for the bid closing date extension to October 31st, 2018. - Q.54.
+Can we offer multiple design options?presented in a separate bid submission. - A.54.
+With respect to Q.54, please refer to the responses for Q.35 and Q.55.

-A.54.
 Canada confirms that each design option must be presented in a separate bid submission.
-Please refer to Question and Answer #35.
-Any bidder may submit more than one bid.
-However, each bid must be fully compliant with the requirements of the RFP.

-Q.55.
-If we can offer multiple design options, should they be presented as individual bids or should they be options in the same bid?

-A.55.
-Please see Q&A#35.
+- Q.55.
+If we can offer multiple design options, should they be presented as individual bids or should they be options in the same bid? - A.55.
+Please see Q&A.35.
 Any bidder may submit more than one bid.
 However, each bid must be fully compliant with the requirements of the RFP.